MalukiMuthusi/compiler-frontend/README.md

 ### Package inter for intermediate code

 For simplicity, the front end builds syntax trees.
 Three-address code is emitted during a subsequent pass.
-We generate short-circuit code for boolean expressions.

-An optimizing compiler would presumably create intermediate-code objects rather than emitting strings.
-Further, Chapter 9 has examples with code that might be produced by backpatching -- that's a variant to be explored separately.